vinheim3/spiritualWarfare-disasm/README.md

 Only stuff that may not be immediately obvious
 * `code` - all the code, maybe a little bit of data
     * `bank_000.s` - core engine stuff
-    * `bank_001.s` - very short file that seem to be around room transitions, room flags, and a long collection of text, mostly quizzes?
     * `common.*` - the shared 'bank 0'-like code
 * `data`
     * `*_roomStructsAndLayouts.s` - contains variable-sized structs for rooms,